Become a Partner

 Do you have many people in arrears?

 Typically, we have around 0.8% of loans in arrears, so a very low rate.
-Our initial affordability assessment ensures that when we lend, we are confident that clients can afford to make repayments now and into the future.
+Our initial affordability assessment ensures that when we lend, we are confident that customers can afford to make repayments now and into the future.

 How do you ensure you lend correctly?

-We are regulated by the Financial Conduct Authority (FCA), and we work through a conversation with the client where we undertake a financial assessment, which looks at all income and outgoings.
+We are regulated by the Financial Conduct Authority (FCA), and we work through a conversation with the customer where we undertake a financial assessment, which looks at all income and outgoings.
 We realise the benefit of having a conversation, and we follow that up with requesting copies of financial documents to support the conversation.

 How do you ensure that people are sharing accurate information?